esineyildiz/PubMedBERT-fine-tuned-on-PubMedQA/README.md

 *Note*: The original PubMedQA paper uses a 450/50/500 train/dev/test split.
 This project uses 700/150/150, so results are not directly comparable to published benchmarks, but the relative comparison between models remains valid.
+In the future, these parameters can be tested with the same split, which would create the oppurtunity to also compare the human expert annotations.

 ## Usage